qcif-training/intro_nlp_lmm_v1.0/episodes/08-conclusion-final-project.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Mini-Project: Build and Optimize a DSL Question-Answering System
+## Capstone Project: Build and Optimize a DSL Question-Answering System

 From the Hugging Face model hub, use the **GPT-2** model to build a question-answering system that can answer questions specific to a particular field (e.g., environmental science).
 I. Test your model using the zero-shot prompting technique.